 Mid-June through mid-September is your window.
 Sea temperatures climb from 18°C in June to 20°C in September.
 The Atlantic at Costa da Caparica is genuinely refreshing rather than bone-cold.
 June and September are the smartest picks — warm enough to swim, cool enough to walk the city without overheating.

 Target January, February, or November.
-Hotel rates can be 50–70 percent below summer peaks, flights from major European hubs drop to as little as €40–€80 round-trip on budget carriers, and you’ll often get free upgrades and personal attention at family-run guesthouses.
-See our companion article on Lisbon on a budget for more strategies.
+Hotel rates can be 50–70% below summer peaks, flights from major European hubs drop to as little as €40–€80 round-trip on budget carriers, and smaller guesthouses often offer free upgrades.
+See the companion article on Lisbon on a budget for more strategies.

 For Festival and Music Fans

 September and October are unbeatable.
-The harvest is in, restaurants feature autumn menus, sardines are at their best in early September (the tail end of sardinha season), and crowds are low enough to actually get tables at famous spots like Cervejaria Ramiro or Taberna da Rua das Flores.
+The harvest is in, restaurants feature autumn menus, sardines are at their best in early September, and crowds are low enough to actually get tables at famous spots like Cervejaria Ramiro or Taberna da Rua das Flores.

 For Photography

-Late April, May, October, and early November deliver Lisbon’s famous golden light, mostly clear skies, and dramatic shoulder-season weather variation.
+Late April, May, October, and early November deliver Lisbon’s famous golden light with mostly clear skies.
 Sunsets in October over the Tagus from Miradouro de Santa Catarina are arguably the best 15 minutes of light anywhere in Europe.

 For Avoiding Crowds

 Mid-January through mid-March and mid-October through November (excluding Web Summit week).
-Tram 28 actually has empty seats, you can walk into Pastéis de Belém without queuing, and Sintra’s quintas feel almost private.
+Tram 28 has empty seats, you can walk into Pastéis de Belém without queuing, and Sintra’s palaces feel almost private.

 What Each Season Costs

-To give you a concrete sense of how much timing affects your wallet, here’s a snapshot of average mid-range hotel rates and round-trip flights from major hubs:
+Here’s how timing affects your wallet — average mid-range hotel rates and round-trip flights from major hubs:

 | Season | Mid-range hotel (per night) | Flight London→Lisbon (RT) | Pastel de nata at Manteigaria |